arunoda/next-apollo-demo/README.md

 - [x] Create a GraphQL Query and Resolver that will generate a dummy list of about 2000 names with their addresses, email and phone numbers.
 Feel free to use any fake data generator library, btw love https://www.npmjs.com/package/casual
 - [x] Create a New Page in Nextjs where you display these names and addresses as a grid of card tiles.
 The page needs to be responsive.
 - [x] Implement Lazyloading  / Infinite scrolls so that  you load 20 cards each time you click a ‘Load More’ button, which you would need to create.
-- [ ] Add Unit Tests using Jest and React Testing Library.
+- [x] Add Unit Tests using Jest and React Testing Library.
-- [ ] Dockerize the server and client app and use docker-compose so that we can run the app locally using docker-compose.
+- [x] Dockerize the server and client app and use docker-compose so that we can run the app locally using docker-compose.
+- [ ] Write cypress end 2 end tests for the page you created.
 - [ ] Deploy your App on Heroku.
 And send us a link to the app.
-- [ ] Write cypress end to end test for the page you created.

 ### Package Updates:
 I used npm-check-updates to help with this, as it's often safer than just manually upgrading.
 The following is the success message for the client: